 Optimise network configuration

 Fine-tuning network configurations can enhance performance.
 Adjust settings such as channel bandwidth, transmit power, data rates, and Quality of Service (QoS) parameters to optimize performance for the specific requirements of the warehouse environment.
-Consult the documentation provided by your WiFi equipment manufacturer for recommended settings.
+Consult the documentation provided by your wireless equipment manufacturer for recommended settings.

 Implement VLANs and network segmentation

 Implementing VLANs (Virtual Local Area Networks) and network segmentation can help prioritise and manage network traffic effectively.
-Separate critical operations, such as inventory management or order processing, from general WiFi usage to ensure that essential tasks receive the necessary bandwidth and network resources.
+Separate critical operations, such as inventory management or order processing, from general Wi-Fi usage to ensure that essential tasks receive the necessary bandwidth and network resources.

 Update firmware and software